RenegSeraul/Fix-Me/README.md

 - Turned the **"Player"** into a **prefab** for future **customization**

-- Not implemented a connection to Firebase as of yet!
+- No connection so it will be playable offline!

 --**Latest Changes**--
-- The game now totally runs Level 1 - 3
+- Added Level 1 - 3

 - Resolutions now **adjusts** according to **mobile** or **PC** screens